winnieyoe/web-mapping-workshop/README.md

 - Project sharing
 - (If time permits) Google Earth Studio Demo

-### Note to participants
-- No coding experience is required
-- Don't worry if you did not participate in the first workshop, the relevant part will be how to use Glitch, which we will cover again in this workshop

 ---

 ## 🎈 Let's get started!
 ## Google Maps APIs
 🤔 **What is an API?**
-An analogy: API is the waiter, server/assets (in this case Google Maps) is the kitchen, and your website is the client.
-API is the messenger that will take your request, process it, and eventually give a chicken fried rice to you.
+An analogy: API is the waiter, server/assets (in this case Google Maps) is the kitchen, and your webpage is the client.
+API is the messenger that will take your request, process it, and eventually give a fried rice to you.

 **🕵️ Part A: Let's find all the APIs we need!**
 1. Go to [Google Cloud Platform](https://console.cloud.google.com/google/maps-apis/). *(You'll need a Google account)* Agree to the terms of service and set your country.